Mylene T. De Guzman

 B.S.
 Geography (cum laude), University of the Philippines Diliman

-Research Interests: Geographies of gender, labor geographies, emotional geographies, health geographies, digital geography
+Geographies of gender, labor geographies, geonarratives, health geographies, geographies of cyberspace

 Duration: September 2014 – April 2015